kids encyclopedia robot

 Player stats at PFR

-Chase Young (born April 14, 1999) is an American football defensive end for the New Orleans Saints of the National Football League (NFL).
-He played college football for the Ohio State Buckeyes, breaking the program’s single-season sack record with 16.5 and was a unanimous All-American in 2019.
-He was also Big Ten Male Athlete of the Year and a Heisman Trophy finalist.
-Young was selected second overall by the Washington Redskins in the 2020 NFL draft, winning Defensive Rookie of the Year and voted to the Pro Bowl.
-He has also played for the San Francisco 49ers.
+Chase Young (born April 14, 1999) is an American professional football defensive end for the New Orleans Saints of the National Football League (NFL).
+He played college football for the Ohio State Buckeyes, where he was a unanimous All-American and Heisman Trophy finalist in 2019 after breaking the school's single-season sack record with 16.5.

 Early life

-Young was born in Upper Marlboro, Maryland, on April 14, 1999.
+Young was born on April 14, 1999, in Upper Marlboro, Maryland.
 He began playing American football as a child, attending St. Columba School in Oxon Hill, Maryland, before attending St. Vincent Pallotti High School in Laurel, Maryland, in 2013.
 As a freshman there, he played as a quarterback, tight end, and outside linebacker before switching primarily to defensive end later that year.
 Young and the team won the Maryland Interscholastic Athletic Association C-conference championship in 2014.
 He was also a member of the school's choir, playing the piano, saxophone, and violin.

 In 2015, Young transferred to DeMatha Catholic High School in Hyattsville, Maryland, where he had 19 quarterback sacks and 27 tackles for loss that season to help the team win the Washington Catholic Athletic Conference (WCAC) championship.
 He was invited to The Opening in July 2016, a college football recruiting camp sponsored by Nike, where he was named MVP at his position.
 As a senior in 2016, he had 19 sacks, 118 tackles, five forced fumbles, and two defensive touchdowns that helped the team go undefeated and win another WCAC championship.